The-Bigger-Pie/getting-started-workshop/tutorials/0-setting-up-project.md

 The ones that are programm specific commands.
 If you want to use them you have to write the name of the programm in front.
 For example if you want to make a git comand , you need to write `git` in front, and the same goes for VS Code, here that would be `code`.

+A fun game to learn about all of these commands is this [game](https://github.com/veltman/clmystery).

 # Git

 ## setting up Git